Atlas-OS/branding/README.md

 # Atlas Branding

-This repository contains all the branding assets for Atlas, which contains everything that you need for Atlas' branding.
-On our documentation, we have a [**🎨 Branding Kit**](https://docs.atlasos.net/branding) page with everything on this repository nice and organised.
+Welcome to the Atlas Branding Repository!
+This is your one-stop resource for nearly all branding assets related to Atlas.

+For a well-structured and detailed overview of the contents in this repository, please visit our [**🎨 Branding Kit**](https://docs.atlasos.net/branding) section on our Documentation site.
+Here, you'll find all the assets in this repository neatly organized and easy to navigate.

+If you have any questions or suggestions, feel free to join our [Discord](https://discord.atlasos.net).